 - Unit Conversion

-If you have any questions about the SNAP Centre, please speak to one of the tutors on duty or contact Dr. Lori Francis, Associate Dean of Science - Student Affairs (Acting).
+If you have any questions about the SNAP Centre, please speak to one of the tutors on duty or contact Dr. Rob Thacker, Associate Dean of Science - Student Affairs (Acting).

 Associate Dean of Science - Student Affairs (Acting)